zolting/narrabyte/docs/explanations.md

 - Consider returning the UpdatedAt from the backend and letting the frontend use server time as the source of truth (it already does), but be explicit about timezone format expectations.
 - If more locales will be added, keep normalizeToSupportedLocale in sync with i18n supported languages.

+# Git Diff Viewer (Frontend)

+This section documents how the frontend renders a Git-style diff in a modal dialog using a lightweight viewer component.

+High-level summary

+- The Git diff UI is implemented as a reusable dialog component that parses unified git-diff text and renders it using react-diff-view (Diff / Hunk components).
+- It currently uses a bundled SAMPLE_DIFF string as a placeholder; in a full implementation the component would accept diff text or file patches from the app state or an API.
+- Users can toggle the view between "unified" and "split" (side-by-side) rendering.

+Relevant file

+- frontend/src/components/GitDiffDialog/GitDiffDialog.tsx (source: frontend/src/components/GitDiffDialog/GitDiffDialog.tsx#L1-L6,frontend/src/components/GitDiffDialog/GitDiffDialog.tsx#L15-L33,frontend/src/components/GitDiffDialog/GitDiffDialog.tsx#L43-L46,frontend/src/components/GitDiffDialog/GitDiffDialog.tsx#L77-L90)

+Behavior and UI

+- The component is a Dialog wrapper that uses DialogTrigger/DialogContent from the local UI primitives to show a modal diff viewer. (see component render and Dialog usage) (source: frontend/src/components/GitDiffDialog/GitDiffDialog.tsx#L53-L61,frontend/src/components/GitDiffDialog/GitDiffDialog.tsx#L76-L85)
+- parseDiff(SAMPLE_DIFF) is called and memoized to produce a files[] structure consumed by the Diff component from react-diff-view. (source: frontend/src/components/GitDiffDialog/GitDiffDialog.tsx#L43-L46)
+- The top bar shows the file path and a toggle Button that switches the viewType state between "unified" and "split". (source: frontend/src/components/GitDiffDialog/GitDiffDialog.tsx#L62-L71)
+- Diff receives props: diffType (file.type), thunks (file.hunks), viewType and renders Hunk components for each hunk. (source: frontend/src/components/GitDiffDialog/GitDiffDialog.tsx#L78-L89)

+Data flow and extension points

+- Placeholder diff: The current implementation uses a hard-coded SAMPLE_DIFF string (for demo/development).
+The natural integration points are:
+  - Accepting a `diffText` prop on GitDiffDialog and calling parseDiff(diffText).
+  - Passing the selected file/patch from the parent (for multi-file diffs) rather than always using files[0].
+  - Loading diffs from a backend RPC or Git integration and sanitizing them before rendering.
+  (source: frontend/src/components/GitDiffDialog/GitDiffDialog.tsx#L15-L33,frontend/src/components/GitDiffDialog/GitDiffDialog.tsx#L44-L46)

+Accessibility and theming

+- The component imports react-diff-view styles and a local diff-view-theme.css for theming.
+Ensure the theme CSS provides sufficient contrast for added/removed lines. (source: frontend/src/components/GitDiffDialog/GitDiffDialog.tsx#L4-L5)
+- The modal uses existing Dialog primitives which usually handle focus trapping; verify keyboard navigation for the toggle and diff content.

+Limitations and notes

+- Currently the component always renders the first file from parseDiff(files)[0].
+For multi-file diffs, add file list UI and selection.
+- SAMPLE_DIFF is only for demonstration; production diffs may contain large patches — consider virtualizing hunk rendering or limiting default expansion for performance.
+- The component does not perform any security-sensitive operations, but if diff text is loaded from external sources, avoid rendering any embedded HTML and treat content as plain text.

+Where to look in code

+- Component implementation: frontend/src/components/GitDiffDialog/GitDiffDialog.tsx (entry points and render) (source: frontend/src/components/GitDiffDialog/GitDiffDialog.tsx#L1-L6,frontend/src/components/GitDiffDialog/GitDiffDialog.tsx#L39-L46,frontend/src/components/GitDiffDialog/GitDiffDialog.tsx#L77-L90)
+- Styles: frontend/src/components/GitDiffDialog/diff-view-theme.css (imported; review for color tokens) (source: frontend/src/components/GitDiffDialog/GitDiffDialog.tsx#L4-L5)

 # Repo Linking

 This section explains how repository linking works in this project.
 Repo linking associates a documentation repository (e.g., for Markdown docs) with a codebase repository for a given project, enabling features like automatic documentation setup using Fumadocs.